 There are many more cards with no foreign transaction fees that didn’t make our favorites list.
 But here are a few more interesting options to consider:

 Bank of America® Premium Rewards® Credit Card – A good deal if you’ve already got lots of other cards, with a decent earning rate and travel statement credits.
 Plus, if you have a lot of investments with Bank of America / Merrill Lynch, you may qualify for higher points earning rates and bonuses.
 Here’s our review.

 Citi ThankYou® Premier Card – You’ll earn 3X Citi ThankYou points per $1 spent on travel, which includes gas stations!
 So this is a good pick for folks who’ll spend a lot on fuel when they travel abroad.

-Discover it® and Discover it® Miles – Both cards have no annual fee and no foreign transaction fees.
+Discover it® Cash Back and Discover it® Miles – Both cards have no annual fee and no foreign transaction fees.
 Plus, Discover will match the cash back or miles you’ve earned at the end of your first cardmembership year.
-Team member Jasmin found her Discover It card was widely accepted in Japan, but other countries might not accept Discover cards as readily.
+Team member Jasmin found her Discover it Cash Back card was widely accepted in Japan, but other countries might not accept Discover cards as readily.

 U.S. Bank Altitude™ Reserve Visa Infinite® Card – A great choice for folks who like mobile wallets and travel, because you’ll earn 3X points in both categories!
 Plus, the card comes with travel credits and other perks that can make the $400 annual fee worthwhile.
 But you’ll need an existing relationship with US Bank to apply.
 Here’s our review.